The three computer concepts of interrupt, trap, and exception are as follows.

 An unexpected kernel mode trap BSOD might occur if your device drivers are incompatible or out of date.
 Overclocking your CPU or GPU is also a possibility.

 This error can be fixed by the above 4 methods easily when the steps are followed correctly.
-Hope this article on how to fix unexpected Kernel mode trap guides you to fix the problem and is helpful to you.
+Hope this article on how to fix unexpected Kernel mode traps guides you to fixing the problem and is helpful.
 Thank you!

 You can always find me playing the piano or playing FIFA when I’m not binge-watching TV Series with pizzas.
 Fountainhead of TechWhoop.